 If you are a real estate investor, you need to cover your assets.
 If you own a business, you need to cover your assets.
 If you own a home, you need to cover your assets.
-Let's face it folks, if you have some money and assets saved up, you need protectioneggs in basket.
+Let's face it folks, if you have some money and assets saved up, you need protection.

 Asset Protection is not just for the super rich!